-We’ve all heard that the best way to dress is to dress for our body shape, but our body shapes have been defined by random objects such as hourglasses, pears, and lollipops.
-While they can be helpful as they can determine which styles of clothing suit us the best, it doesn’t necessarily tell us how to dress for our specific needs and lifestyles.
+We’ve all heard that the best way to dress is to dress for our body shape, but our body shapes have been defined by random inanimate objects such as hourglasses, pears, and lollipops.
+While they can be helpful in determining which styles of clothing suit us the best, they don’t necessarily tell us how to dress for our specific needs and lifestyles.

 Take the hourglass shape, for example, it’s often referred to as the ‘Marilyn Monroe figure,’ and the ‘Ultimate Feminine Shape.’
 These names make it seem like the ideal shape for the Feminine Style Personality, but body shapes shouldn’t define your style, YOU should define your style.

 Hourglass shapes are told to draw attention to their waist as it achieves a proportionate illusion.
 They are told to look for figure-hugging clothes and v-necks, clothes that can require a large degree of body confidence in the wearer.
 Pear shapes are told to draw attention to their bust, which can mean wearing shirts with ruffles, v-necks or crop tops.
 Whereas Apple shapes are told to draw attention away from their bust by focusing on their legs by wearing clothes with an A-line.
 Rectangle Shapes are told to emphasize their arms and legs.
 Finally, inverted triangle shapes are told to add definition to their hips by wearing figure-hugging bottoms.